 Note that the filing requirements, such as a minimum income, for tax returns is not prorated for the year, so tax returns will not have to be filed for those years when the requirements are not satisfied.
-So, if the decedent was single and at least 65, but only earned $11,000 for 2016 before dying, then a 2016 return does not have to be filed, if there is no other reason to file the return, such as a claim for refund.
+So, if the decedent was single and at least 65, but earned less than the filing requirement income threshold (2020: $14,050) for 2020 before dying, then a 2020 return does not have to be filed, if there is no other reason to file the return, such as claiming a refund.

 Any medical expenses of the decedent, but not for the decedent's dependents, paid by the estate can be deducted either from income taxes or from the estate tax.
 Since most estates will not be subject the estate tax, medical expenses are deducted from income taxes, in which case, a note must be attached to the return asserting that no deduction was taken for estate taxes and that any right to do so is waived.
 When deducted from income, deducting medical expenses is subject to the same restraints that apply to living taxpayers, so the deduction is limited to the amount that exceeds 10% of the decedent's adjusted gross income (AGI) for the tax year.

 If the decedent was a partner, then the partnership tax year ends on the date of death for that partner, and the final income tax return must include any distributive share of the partnership income and deductions.
 Any income or deductions after the date of death must be reported by the personal representative on the estate return or by some other successor in interest.